Today is the day – the master bedroom transformation is complete!

 THE BEDDING + PILLOWS

-I didn’t want to go too crazy with a bunch of throw pillows, and these mauve velvet pillows I found at Home Goods the night before the photoshoot are even prettier in person.
+I didn’t want to go too crazy with a bunch of throw pillows that I’d have to manage on a daily basis, and these mauve velvet pillows I found at Home Goods the night before the photoshoot are even prettier in person.

 The Enchanted Garden Schumacher pillow is the perfect touch to the blue velvet chair.